I’m going to tell you something and you are probably going to think I am crazy.

 Your friends are moving their kids out of their cribs WAY too late.
 Kids can be moved into toddler beds much earlier than most people choose.
 We choose to move our children around 10 months old.

 If you are a first-time parent, you have probably asked your friends at some point or other when they moved their child into a toddler bed or converted their crib to a toddler bed.
 Most people will tell you somewhere about 2 years old.

 Honestly, I cannot even imagine having to heft my 2-year-old out of a crib.
-My kids are relatively small, and I still cannot picture myself coming to get my 2-year-old from his crib.
+My kids are relatively small as well and I still cannot picture myself coming to get my 2-year-old from his crib.
 Part of this is because we believe in encouraging independence early in our children.
-By the time many of my friends are moving their kids into toddler beds mine have already been in toddler beds, or even in twin beds, for over a year.
+By the time many of my friends are moving their kids into toddler beds mine have already been in toddler beds for over a year.
 I also usually have mine daytime potty trained by about the time most of those kids are moving out of their cribs as well.

 I’ve got 3 AMAZING benefits to moving your child to a toddler bed before a year old.

-3 Reasons 10 Months is the Perfect age to Transition to a Toddler Bed
+3 Reasons 10 Months is the Perfect age to Switch to a Toddler Bed

 Whatever your decision is, make sure you consider all the options and figure out what is best for your family.